andrew/ultimate-awesome/README.md

 - [awesome-spring](https://github.com/DulanjayaSandaruwan/awesome-spring) - This is an about Spring framework.
 - [awesomeKnowledge](https://github.com/dyarthur/awesomeKnowledge) - Collect excellent books and websites related to computer science and technology.
 - [awesome-volcano](https://github.com/e5k/awesome-volcano) - Resources for research in volcanology from processes to impacts of eruptions.
+- [awesome-tech-commentary](https://github.com/egrieco/awesome-tech-commentary) - A collection of videos taking a critical look at technology.
 - [awesome-developers](https://github.com/ekremney/awesome-developers) - An awesome list of developers to follow and learn from .
 - [awesome-android](https://github.com/eric-erki/awesome-android) - A curated list of awesome Android packages and resources.
 - [awesome-CRISPR](https://github.com/eric-erki/awesome-CRISPR) - List of software/websites/databases/papers for genome engineering, including (but not limited to) guide design, genome editing outcome, screening analysis, etc.